-CJS 101 INTRODUCTION TO CRIMINAL JUSTICE
+CJS\ 101 INTRODUCTION TO CRIMINAL JUSTICE

 History, development, and philosophy of criminal justice in a democratic society; introduction to agencies involved in the administration of criminal justice; career orientation.
-Prerequisites: Eligibility for ENG 101.
-Fall
+Prerequisites: Eligibility for ENG\ 101.
+Only in Fall semester.

-CJS 120 POLICE AND THE COMMUNITY
+CJS\ 120 POLICE AND THE COMMUNITY

 The purpose of this course is to provide an overview of the various aspects of the philosophy of policing known as Community Policing.
 Community Policing involves partnership among the police, the community and other government agencies.
 Community Policing is government's answer to customer service.
 Students are taught the evolution of policing ranging from the political era to the professional era.
 Classroom instruction of the specific aspects of Community Policing are supplemented with practical applications within nearby communities.
 Course may require a visit to a local Community Court.
-Prerequisites: Eligibility for ENG 101.
-Spring
+Prerequisites: Eligibility for ENG\ 101.
+Only in Spring semester.

-CJS 203 JUVENILE JUSTICE
+CJS\ 203 JUVENILE JUSTICE

 Deviant behavior and current criminological theories with emphasis on synthesis and criminal justice applications; crime prevention and the phenomena of a crime as they concern the juvenile.
-Prerequisites: Eligibility for ENG 101.
-Semester varies
+Prerequisites: Eligibility for ENG\ 101.
+Semester varies.

-CJS 211 CRIMINAL LAW I
+CJS\ 211 CRIMINAL LAW I

 Examination and study of criminal statutes with the emphasis on theory and philosophy of law; relationship of law and society.
-Prerequisite: CJS 101 with a grade of "C-" or better.
-Fall
+Prerequisite: CJS\ 101 with a grade of "C-" or better.
+Only in Fall semester.

-CJS 212 CRIMINAL LAW II
+CJS\ 212 CRIMINAL LAW II

 Local, state, and federal laws; development, application, and enforcement.
-Prerequisite: CJS 211 with a grade of "C-" or better.
-Spring
+Prerequisite: CJS\ 211 with a grade of "C-" or better.
+Only in Spring semester.

-CJS 213 EVIDENCE & CRIMINAL PROCEDURE
+CJS\ 213 EVIDENCE & CRIMINAL PROCEDURE

 Types of criminal evidence; criminal procedure in various courts; arrest, search, and seizure; collection of evidence, discretion, and related topics.
-Prerequisite: CJS 101 with a grade of "C-" or better and ENG 101 with a grade of "C-" or better or with concurrency.
-Spring
+Prerequisite: CJS\ 101 with a grade of "C-" or better and ENG\ 101 or ENG\ 101W with a grade of "C-" or better or ENG\ 101 with concurrency.
+Only in Spring semester.

-CJS 220 CRIMINAL INVESTIGATION
+CJS\ 220 CRIMINAL INVESTIGATION

 Fundamentals of criminal investigation; theory and history; crime scene to courtroom with emphasis on techniques appropriate to specific crimes.
 Students may be required to participate in a mock crime scene investigation where they will put into practice techniques learned in the classroom.
-Prerequisites: CJS101 with a grade of "C-" or better.
-Fall
+Prerequisites: CJS\101 with a grade of "C-" or better.
+Only in Fall semester.

-CJS 225 FORENSIC SCIENCE
+CJS\ 225 FORENSIC SCIENCE

 Collection, identification, preservation, and transportation of physical evidence; crime laboratory capability and limitations; examination of physical evidence within the resources of the investigator; course will include demonstration of laboratory techniques.
-Prerequisites: Eligibility for ENG 101 Varies
+Prerequisites: Eligibility for ENG\ 101.
+Semester varies.

-CJS 250 POLICE ORGANIZATION & ADMINISTRATION
+CJS\ 250 POLICE ORGANIZATION & ADMINISTRATION

 This course is designed as an introduction to the theory and practice of police organization and administration and deals with the various components of modern criminal justice agencies as they relate to the members of the organization and the community.
 Instruction will include issues confronting police organizations in the 21st Century, including the issues of discipline and union matters.
-Prerequisites: Eligibility for ENG 101.
-Fall
+Prerequisites: Eligibility for ENG\ 101.
+Only in Fall semester.

-CJS 257 TERRORISM
+CJS\ 257 TERRORISM

 Organized terrorism as a 21st Century phenomenon affecting law enforcement and society; instruction to include the Patriot Act.
-Prerequisites: Eligibility for ENG 101.
-Semester varies
+Prerequisites: Eligibility for ENG\ 101.
+Semester varies.

-CJS 258 STREET GANGS & ORGANIZED CRIME
+CJS\ 258 STREET GANGS & ORGANIZED CRIME

 Examination of the origin, growth, and structure of organized crime, and the drug cartels.
 Organized street gangs, which can be defined as a criminal enterprise operating throughout the U.S., will also be explored.
-Prerequisites: Eligibility for ENG 101.
-Spring
+Prerequisites: Eligibility for ENG\ 101.
+Only in Spring semester.

-CJS 291 CRIMINAL JUSTICE PRACTICUM
+CJS\ 291 CRIMINAL JUSTICE PRACTICUM